 Moreover, examining changes in overall OTUs associated to the class level without a single-class based perspective (Figure 1 D), relative expression of Gammaproteobacteria best characterized AIH (test xx corrected with xx showing x % of d-OTUs/reads, respectively), while Alphaproteobacteria do so for healthy (x %) and Verrucomicrobiae for non-AIH hepatopathy controls (x %).

-On genus level, AIH-specific alterations showed distinct patterns but again resemblance compared to alterations found in non-AIH hepatopathy controls:

-We further examined differences in RA of OTU-representative sequences to the genus level to generate a more distinct picture of AIH-specific alterations as well as discriminating the three cohorts (Figure 1 E+F).
+We further examined differences in RA of OTUresentative sequences to the genus level to generate a more distinct picture of AIH-specific alterations as well as discriminating the three cohorts (Figure 1 E+F).
 Here, we found specific alterations which showed a distinct pattern in AIH samples compared to non-AIH hepatopathy controls.
 In comparison to healthy individuals and in relation to alterations of the non-AIH hepatopathy control cohort, only AIH samples showed alterations with significant increases of Prevotella, Streptococcus (ZIG mixture model, FDR corrected P value <0.001, respectively), Veillonella (p <0.01), Atopobium, Bulleidia, Christensella, Escherichia, and Oribacterium (p <0.05, respectively) as well as a significant decrease of Actinomyces (p <0.01; Figure 1 E).

 Moreover, in contrary to the rather similar change patterns on class level (see above), on genus level we additionally detected alterations with an inverse pattern comparing AIH and non-AIH hepatopathy controls with healthy samples.
 Thus, we saw contrarious changes between AIH and non-AIH hepatopathy in comparison to healthy controls as OTU-representative sequences associated with Acinetobacter, Butyricimonas, Clostridium, Dialister, Janthinobacterium, Lachnospira, Lactobacillus, and Pseudomonas were all positively correlated with AIH and showed a corresponding decrease in non-AIH hepatopathy control samples (ZIG mixture model, FDR corrected P values of at least <0.05, respectively; Figure 1 E).
 In addition, in both AIH and non-AIH hepatopathy control samples d-OTU associated with Defluvitalea and Granulicatella are significantly increased while those associated with Ruminococcus, Alistipes, Bacteroides, Butyricicoccus, Faecalibacterium, Odoribacter, Oscillospira, Parabacteroides, SMB53, Sphingomonas, and Sutterella were significantly decreased in comparison to healthy controls (all at least p <0.05, respectively; Figure 1 E).